Inevitabby/notes/sta2260/01 - Introduction.md

 title: Introduction to Statistics
 ---

-# Introduction

-## What is Statistics?
+# What is Statistics?

 **Statistics**: Methods to collect, analyze, present, interpret data, and make decisions.

 **Two Types of Statistics**:
 1. **Descriptive**: Methods to organize, display, and describe data.
 	- e.g., Tables, graphs, summary measures
-2. **Inferential**: Methods that use sample results to help ake decisions or predictions about a population.
+2. **Inferential**: Methods that use sample results to help make decisions or predictions about a population.
 	- e.g., T-test, confidence

 > **Note**: Probability lies in-between descriptive and inferential statistics.

 > **Course Progression**: Descriptive Statistics $\to$ Probability $\to$ Inferential Statistics

-## Terms in Statistics
+# Terms in Statistics

 **Population**: The [entire]{.underline} group of individuals that we want information about.
 - Usually impossible to observe the entire population.